abdoghazala7/Machine-translation/README.md

 streamlit run translate.py
 ```

-This will start the streamlit web page.
+This will start the Streamlit UI.

 ## How It Works